varigence/docs/bimlflex/user-guide/linked-service-adf-azure-mysql.md

 Any additional properties entered here will be included in the Connection String.
 These properties should be entered the same way you want them to appear in the Connection String and separated by a semicolon, e.g. `key=value;secondKey=secondValue`.

 Values entered in the Additional Connection String Properties textbox will be maintained when changing linked service types.
-If a required property from one service type does not have a corresponding text box in the newly selected linked service type, it will appear as an additional propertie.
+If a required property from one service type does not have a corresponding text box in the newly selected linked service type, it will appear as an additional property.

 ### Azure Data Factory Linked Services Additional Information